danday74/chapter-and-verse/README.md

 cv.toString() // returns 'Obadiah 1:1-3'
 cv.toShortString() // returns 'Obadiah 1-3' .. difference because Obadiah only has a single chapter
 ```

+Finally `cv.getType()` returns one of 'book', 'chapter', 'verses' or 'verse'